brownplt/admiral-edu/Run.md

            -d jcollard/captain-teach
 ```

-After running the commands above, you should now be able to access https://localhost/ and see the Captain Teach landing page.
+After running the commands above, you should now be able to access your site and see the Captain Teach landing page.
-To access your class visit https://localhost/class-name/.
+To access your class visit https://www.yoursite.com/class-name/.

-*Note:* You may initially get a 503 Service Unavailable error if CT is still loading.
+**Note**: You may initially get a 503 Service Unavailable error if CT is still loading.